igraph/python-igraph/doc/source/tutorial.rst

 nodes may be different on your machine since the layout is not deterministic):

 .. figure:: figures/tutorial_social_network_1.png
-   :alt: The visual representation of our social network
+   :alt: The visual representation of our social network (Cairo backend)
    :align: center

    Our social network with the Kamada-Kawai layout algorithm